theRealBithive/librarius-lexicon/README.md

 ## ✨ What It Does

-The Audiobook Organizer streamlines your workflow:
+Librarius Lexicon streamlines your workflow:

 1.  **Input & Detection**: You drop your audiobook files into a specified **input folder**.
 While manual uploads are possible, the primary design encourages using the input folder, perhaps in conjunction with a torrent client or similar download tool.
 2.  **Metadata Collection**: The tool intelligently **collects metadata based on the filename**.